How much is the net worth of the 'Mad Money' star, Jim Cramer, as we enter 2021? Know it here.

 Jim Cramer's career journey has been full of drama, accomplishments, and controversies.
 Apart from his endeavors as a television star and an investor, he is even an author, which further furnishes his portfolio.

-The 65-year-old also impresses most of his fans through his entrepreneurial venture, 'TheStreet.com,' a financial news and literacy website which was later acquired by $16.5 million.
-So, today, stay right here as we bring you all the details regarding the net worth, salary, and diverse income sources of Jim Cramer.
+The 65-year-old also impresses most of his fans through his entrepreneurial venture, 'TheStreet.com,' a financial news and literacy website which was later acquired for $16.5 million.
+So, today, stay right here as we bring you all the details regarding his net worth, salary, and diverse income sources of Jim Cramer.

 Jim Cramer Owns Over Hundreds Of Million As Net Worth